bakkerme/WatchyHiSpeed/README.md

-# HiSpeed watchface for Watchy
+# HiSpeed Watchface for Watchy
 A sleek, modern watchface watchface for the Watchy platform.

 Features time, date, temperature and step count and battery.
 Weather hasn't been integrated.